Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Proofs of the results from Section

 \emph{Case 2.} We assume $\dist(a,\partial G) \leq 1$ or $\dist(b,\partial G) \leq 1$.
 Hence, we have

 in this case.
 We estimate the operator norm on the right-hand side of \eqref{th:trbounds3:eq1} by the triangle inequality and each of the resulting two terms by the fractional-moment estimate \eqref{eq:DefFMB}, see also Remark \ref{FMBalways2}.
-The remaining integral is again estimated by \eqref{eq:zeta-int} and \eqref{eq:1normTV}, and we obtain
+The remaining integral is again estimated by \eqref{eq:zeta-int} and \eqref{eq:1normTV}, and we obtain the upper bound $C_{7} \e^{-\mu|a-b|} \NTV(f)$ for the expectation in the last line of \eqref{th:trbounds3:eq1} with finite constants $C_{7}, \mu >0$ depending only on $s$ and $I$.
+Now, the claim follows upon observing \eqref{eq:inftynormTV} and \eqref{eq:ab-dist}. \end{proof}